 All candidates with Graduate Basis for Chartered Membership and the minimum English language requirement will be invited to take part in our screening procedure.

 Lancaster is one of a number of programmes who use the same online general mental ability (GMA) tests for their shortlisting.
 If you have applied to one or more of these other programmes in addition to Lancaster, you will only be asked to do the tests once and your results will be shared with the programmes you have applied to.

 Practising the tests beforehand can help ensure that all applicants, regardless of background, can demonstrate their ability.

 Please visit the CEB website to complete the practice tests - you only need to do the verbal and numerical tests for the Lancaster programme.
 SHL practice tests are only examples of the type of questions you will be given and do not indicate the difficulty level as this changes dynamically in the live test based on your responses.
 The live test system has some visual differences from the practice tests and includes additional support to allow for zooming and changing text/background colours (see screenshot below).

 The live test will get harder as you continue to get questions correct.
 As a result all candidates find the test extremely challenging regardless of how well they do and all candidates are likely to get questions wrong.
-Although our approach encourages a wide range of applicants, our standards for entry remain very high and require applicants to show doctoral level standards.
+Although our approach encourages a wide range of applicants, our standards for entry remain very high and require applicants to demonstrate doctoral level standards.

 How the shortlisting works

 Candidates will be invited to take the online GMA test at a time and place convenient to them.
 Candidates must complete these tests during the following window.

 Closes: 4th March 2019, 23:59PM